Meet Karyn Speaking Media Blog Contact Call +1-858-603-3133 Login

 An experience that makes your customers ‘Feel Good’ is an experience that is going to bring those customers back to you.
 More than that, “Feel Good” creates word of mouth: customers love to tell their friends, co-workers, and at least some of their relatives about the fantastic time they’ve had, so that their friends, colleagues, and family can enjoy the experience as well.

-The problem is that not everyone wants your customers (or patients, if you’re in a health care setting!) to feel good.
+The problem is that not everyone wants your customers (or patients, if you’re in a healthcare setting!) to feel good.
 In a book I’ve recently written with two of the smartest people I know (T. Scott Gross and Greg Ayers), we examined the three types of people you’ve probably got working for you, and how they feel about creating a “Feel Good” experience for your customers.

 Never Teach a Pig to Sing…It Wastes Your Time and Irritates The Pig!